stavroskasidis/BlazorContextMenu/README.md

     {
         services.AddBlazorContextMenu(options =>
         {
-            //This will override the default css classes for the default tenplate options.ConfigureTemplate(defaultTemplate =>
+            //This will override the default css classes for the default template options.ConfigureTemplate(defaultTemplate =>
             {
                 defaultTemplate.DefaultCssOverrides.MenuCssClass  = "custom-menu";